 If you need something a little different, or have specific requirements, please feel free to get get in touch for a tailor-made quote.

-Perhaps you’re a group with an creative idea combining a story, spoken word, mime or dance or choreography that you’d like filmed.
+Perhaps you’re a group with a creative idea combining a story, spoken word, mime or dance or choreography that you’d like filmed.

 Or you’re performing in a show and really want to have video that focuses on your part, to use for your showreel to get more work.
-For groups, I can produce split showreel from the footage so each of you gets your own showreel from the show.
+For both small and larger groups, I can produce split showreel from the footage so each of you get your own showreel from the show.

 If you have your own video footage that you want to include or use for your showreel, I can incorporate this with video from the shoot for an additional fee, or provide video editing as a separate service.